jchen706/OpenDroneMap_ARM/README.md

 How to compile and run OpenDroneMap on ARM Processor:

+- Install as much of OpenCV dependencies and OpenSfM dependencies and Required Prerequisites as possible

+## Next
 - sudo apt-get install sqlite3
 - sudo apt-get install libsqlite3-dev
 - sudo apt-get install libssl-dev - (for openssl)